FatemeBameri/subset-selection-algorithms/README.md

 ### 5. `MRC.py`
 Implementation of a **Minimum Redundancy Constraint sampler** that leverages **GPU acceleration** to enable efficient and scalable subset selection in large feature spaces.
 This is an unofficial implementation inspired by the paper: **Unsupervised surface defect detection using dictionary-based sparse representation**.

-### 6. `MRMC.py`
-Implementation of a **Maximum Reduction as Maximum Contribution sampler**.
-This is an unofficial implementation inspired by the paper: **Efficient Core-set Selection for Deep Learning Through Squared Loss Minimization.**

 ### 7. `KCenterGreedySampler.py`
 Implementation of a **K-Center Greedy Sampler** for coreset selection.
 This implementation inspired by the core idea of diversity-based sampling, where samples are iteratively selected to maximize the minimum distance to already chosen points, ensuring wide coverage of the feature space.